ShihaburRahmann/medical-image-processing/readme.md

    pip install -r requirements.txt
    ```

-2. Before running the project, make sure to update the directory and file paths at the top of `main.py` to match the location of your data on your system.
+2. Before running the project, make sure to update the directory and file paths at the top of `main.py` to match the location of your data on your system (INP_DIR, REF_DIR, LIVER_PATH, TUMOR_PATH).

 ## Run